M2 - Modeling and Numerical Analysis (MANU)

 Recommended prerequisites

-Must have completed a mechanical course and programming courses.
+Have taken a mechanics course and programming courses.

 Read more

-At the end of this course, students will have the opportunity to continue with an academic or industrial thesis.
+At the end of this program, students will have the opportunity to continue with an academic or industrial thesis.

 Read more